API Docs#

 To this end,

-, and provides either a total count of records matching the criteria, or a data.frame of counts matching the criteria supplied to the group_by argument.- Parameters:
+galah.atlas_counts()takes arguments in the same format asgalah.atlas_occurrences(), and provides either a total count of records matching the criteria, or a pandas dataframe of counts matching the criteria supplied to the group_by argument.
+It can also return the total number of groups by using the total_group_by argument.- Parameters:

 taxa (string) – one or more scientific names.
 Use